pgeu/pgeu-system/docs/confreg/configuring.md

 additional options.
 Typically introduces what the additional options are.
 Can contain markdown.

+Promotion active
+: Should this conference be listed in promotional parts of the website.
+Without this, the only way to access the conference information is to know the URL for it.

+Promotion text
+: Short text (supports markdown) with information about the conference, which is use din promotional pages on the main website.

+URL to promo picture
+: An URL pointing to a picture promoting this event, which will be used on the main website.
+If left blank a default (or random) picture will be used.
+Picture must have an aspect ratio of 2.3, but wil lotherwise be reasonably sized to fit the screen of the visitors.

 Field t-shirt
 : Should the field asking for t-shirt size be displayed on registration form.
 Only used if t-shirts are given out.